 Handling behaviour issues

 As I just mentioned, shelters kill healthy and adoptable puppies and kittens without batting an eyelid, how long do you think a badly behaved dog would last?
 Because of that, it is unlikely you will adopt a dog with serious issues.
-Adopting from a foster based rescue means their dogs are living in homes, training and behaviour issues are being addressed, and you’ll know their likes, dislikes, and anything that may need brushing up on.
+Adopting from a foster based rescue means their dogs are living in homes, training and behaviour issues are being addressed, and you’ll know their likes, dislikes, and anything they may need brushing up on.

 Your dog may have a few housetraining issues at the beginning.
 That doesn’t mean he wasn’t trained, it just might mean the shelter was short on volunteers, so he had to pee and poop in his kennel.

-Surely they’ll have health issues!
+Surely they’ll have health problems!